RandAOLabs/Randomness-Provider/README.md

 That's it!
 Your node is now running and will start generating randomness for the network.

-**Need help?** Check the [Troubleshooting](#troubleshooting) section or [Frequently Asked Questions](#frequently-asked-questions) below.
+**Need help?** Check the [Frequently Asked Questions](#frequently-asked-questions) below.

 ---

 ## How It Works

 Your provider performs 3 main functions:
-1. It creates and stores random values that others can request
+1. It creates and stores crytographic time lock puzzles to be used for random entropy generation
-2. It responds when someone requests a random value
+2. It responds with the puzzle, then the answer when someone requests a random value
-3. It submits final verified random values to the blockchain
+3. It keeps the AO proccess informed on its random values and status so users can see if its availible or not

 The better your provider performs these functions, the more rewards you'll receive.
 Providers with faster response times earn more!